SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 * Store data in your group's shared directory rather than in your own personal user folder.
 Data kept in your user folder are only visible to you.
 * Include your initials in the file names of your images, acquisitions (e.g. brainsaw acquisitions), or in the lowest level folder that holds the images.
 This helps trace who produced what.
 * Store images in a sensible directory structure. e.g. `./margrie/projects/MVF_2023_ThreePhotonValidation/BrainSaw`
 * Data on the server are backed up to tape.
 Renaming the folder housing the data or moving the data to a new location **will spawn a new backup**. i.e. If you have a folder with 200 TB of data and you move it or rename it, you will spawn a duplicate 200 TB backup.
-Try to settle on a suitable folder structure in advance in order to minimize the creation of redundant backups.
+Try to settle on a suitable folder structure in advance to minimize the creation of redundant backups.
-* For the above reason, avoid routinely placing data in "temporary" locations on the server before moving it on to a final location.
+* For the above reason, avoid routinely placing data in "temporary" locations on the server before moving them on to a final location.